-SCE Dynamic Rate Pilot Demonstration
+SCE Dynamic Rate Pilot (Flexible Pricing Rate Pilot)

-The pilot was authorized for three years (2022-2024), starting no later than May 1, 2022, and may be permanently extended after the initial period pending approval by the CPUC.
+The pilot was authorized for three years (2022-2024), starting no later than May 1, 2022, and is in consideration to be permanently extended after the initial period pending approval by the CPUC.

 Billing and Incentive Payment

 While on the Flexible Pricing Rate Pilot, customers will remain on and continue to be billed in accordance with their Otherwise Applicable Tariff (OAT).
 Concurrently, TeMix will configure the platform to calculate and provide monthly bill amounts based on the hourly price signals provided to customers participating.
 Any customer savings recognized from the hourly price signals compared to the customer’s OAT will be provided to the customer on at least an annual basis.

 Per D.21-12-015, the CPUC encouraged SCE to use a “shadow bill” to limit any impact on customers.

 At the end of 12 months of participation, the monthly bills paid by the customer will be compared against the dynamic, real-time rate bills, and if money is saved on the dynamic rate, then an incentive payment will be given through your ASP for the difference.
 In no case will customers participating in this pilot will be required to pay more than their monthly bill.
 Customers who are on Net Energy Metering plans will receive their compensation at the end of their relevant period, even if it comes before the 12 months.
 Customers are free to leave the pilot at any time — at that point, they will receive their compensation, if any, within 12 weeks of their departure from the pilot.